Our inaugural conference was a resounding success!

 Couldn't make it?
 Click here for our interactive schedule, with links to speaker slides and handouts.

-Working groups formed at the Conference have already started collaborating on projects to reduce children’s screen time.
-Our current working groups are:
+Work Groups formed at the Conference have already started collaborating on projects to reduce children’s screen time.
+Our current Work Groups are:

 Screens in Schools

 - Mental Health Professionals

 To join a group or get more information, email email@example.com.